 The Trustees are responsible for generally overseeing the conduct of fund business.
-Subject to such policies as the Trustees may determine, Putnam Management furnishes a continuing investment program for the fund and makes investment decisions on its behalf.
-Subject to the control of the Trustees, Putnam Management also manages the fund's other affairs and business.
+Subject to such policies as the Trustees may determine, Putnam Management furnishes a continuing investment program for each fund and makes investment decisions on their behalf.
+Subject to the control of the Trustees, Putnam Management also manages each fund's other affairs and business.

-The table below shows the value of each Trustee's holdings in the fund and in all of the funds in the "Putnam family of funds" as of December 31, 2023.
-The Putnam family of funds is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds.
-Jane E. Trust was elected to the Boards of Trustees effective January 26,
+The table below shows the value of each Trustee's holdings in each fund and in all of the funds in the "Putnam funds complex" as of December 31, 2023.
+The Putnam funds complex is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds.